fluffybear123/TESLA-DAC/README.md

 g.
 You agree that in order for you to form a legally binding contract that you shall seek legal advice from an appropriately qualified and experienced lawyer within your jurisdiction.

 h.
-Issuance of DAO tokens may constitute the sale of securities in certain jurisdictions.
-Seek appropriate legal advice before deploying DAO code.
+Issuance of TESLA-DAC® tokens may constitute the sale of securities in certain jurisdictions.
+Seek appropriate legal advice before deploying TESLA-DAC® code.